NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </dataset>
 ```

-Note that the subject `id` here is not in an optimal format, as it is not in the form of a dereferenceable HTTP URI.
-Ideally this "local identifier" can be readily translated into an HTTP URI that will provide an unambiguous and persistent identifier for the subject dataset (e.g. instead of just "dataset-01" it could have the format of "http://search.dataone.org/cdr/dataset-01" [a fictional URI shown here for demonstration purposes]).
-This latter URI either could be specified directly, or generated as appropriate by the metadata framework.
+Note that the subject `id` here is not in an optimal format for creation of a "real" semantic annotation, as it is not in the form of a dereferenceable HTTP URI.
+Ideally this "local identifier" can be readily translated into an HTTP URI that will provide an unambiguous and persistent identifier for the subject dataset (e.g. instead of just "dataset-01" it could have the format of "http://dataone.org/datasets/urn:node:cdr/dataset-01" [a fictional URI shown here for demonstration purposes]).
+This latter URI either could be specified directly, given certain conditions, or generated as appropriate by the metadata framework.
+There needs to be caution that `id`s within an EML document must be unique, unless properly "scoped" and/or a "references" element is used for any further usages of that `id`.
 Without a full HTTP URI in the subject position of the annotation, the annotation will only be interpretable within the framework that generated the `id`.
 This is still quite useful, however, as the `property` and `value` URIs are to external sources that provide information, and that other frameworks can also use and reference, leading to consistency and interoperability in interpreting metadata contents.

 <a name="eml-example-2"></a>